A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Target latency

-\begin{IEEEbiography} [{ }] {Luca Valcarenghi} is an Associate Professor at the Scuola Superiore Sant'Anna of Pisa, Italy, since 2014.
+\begin{IEEEbiography} [{ }] {Luca Valcarenghi} is an associate professor at the Scuola Superiore Sant'Anna of Pisa, Italy, since 2014.
 He published almost three hundred papers (source Google Scholar, May 2020) in International Journals and Conference Proceedings.
-Dr. Valcarenghi received a Fulbright Research Scholar Fellowship in 2009 and a JSPS "Invitation Fellowship Program for Research in Japan (Long Term)" in 2013.
-His main research interests are optical networks design, analysis, and optimization; communication networks reliability; energy efficiency in communications networks; optical access networks; zero touch network and service management; experiential networked intelligence; 5G technologies and beyond. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xi Li} received her M.Sc in electronics and telecommunication engineering from Technische Universität Dresden in 2002 and her Ph.D. from the University of Bremen in 2009.
+He received a Fulbright Research Scholar Fellowship in 2009 and a JSPS "Invitation Fellowship Program for Research in Japan (Long Term)" in 2013.
+His main research interests are optical networks design, analysis and optimization; communication networks reliability; energy efficiency in communications networks; optical access networks; zero touch network and service management; experiential networked intelligence; 5G technologies and beyond. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography}[{ }]{Xi Li} received her M.Sc in electronics and telecommunication engineering from Technische Universität Dresden in 2002 and her Ph.D. from the University of Bremen in 2009.
 Between 2003 and 2014 she worked as a research fellow and lecturer at the Communication Networks Group in the University of Bremen, leading a team working on several industrial and European R\&D projects on 3G/4G mobile networks and future Internet design.
 From 2014 to 2015 she worked as a solution designer in Tele-fonica Germany GmbH \& Co.
 OHG, Hamburg.
-Since March 2015 she has been a senior researcher in 5G Networks R\&D at NEC Laboratories Europe. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {\textbf{Chrysa Papagianni}} is an assistant professor at the Informatics Institute of the University of Amsterdam.
+Since March 2015 she has been a senior researcher in 5G Networks R\&D at NEC Laboratories Europe. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography} [{ }] {\textbf{Chrysa Papagianni}} is an associate professor at the Informatics Institute of the University of Amsterdam.
 She is part of the Multiscale Networked Systems group that focuses its research on network programmability and data-centric automation.
-Prior to joining UvA she was a network research engineer for Bell Labs Antwerp, as part of the end-to-end Network Service Automation lab.
-From 2016 to 2018 she was a Research Scientist for the Institute for Systems Research, at the University of Maryland in the United States.
 Her research interests lie primarily in the area of programmable networks with emphasis on network optimization and the use of machine learning in networking.
-She has participated in various EU FIRE and 5G-PPP projects, such as Fed4FIRE+, OpenLab, NOVI and 5Growth working on issues related to network slicing. \end{IEEEbiography}
+She has worked in multiple research projects funded by the European Commission, the Dutch research council and the European Space Agency, such as 5Growth, CATRIN, etc. Chrysa is currently coordinating the SNS JU DESIRE6G project on 6G system architecture.
+She also leads the AI-assisted networking work package in the 6G flagship project for the Netherlands on Future Network Services. \end{IEEEbiography}